Neon sign that says "The Compassionate Pause" with pink and green colors.

 When you understand your archetype AND have the framework to say no, you stop fighting against your nature and start working with it.

+Now I help senior healthcare professionals like you set boundaries without guilt, reclaim their leadership power, and create sustainable careers that honour who they truly are.
 You don't have to reach breaking point to change.
 Let me show you another way.

 The belief that saying no makes you a bad healthcare professional is a lie.